New Revised Curriculum for Fall 2015

 The program has been crafted to provide a sequential experience for each student from knowledge base, to skill development, to application.
-Two content areas are addressed: a) counseling/psychological theory and practice and b) organizational psychology (e.g. motivation of employee's leadership styles and organizational development).
-There is an emphasis throughout the program on the integration of theory and practice.
+The content areas addressed are: statistics, research methods, I/O and social psychology, measurement of individual differences, work motivation and attitude, selection and performance appraisal, organizational design and human resources.
+Throughout the program there is an emphasis on the integration of theory and practice.

 - Asher and Company, Ltd.

 - Bergen Briller Group, L.L.C.

 For most students, completion of the program will lead to employment in business organizations, consulting firms, or mental health settings as administrators.